 Create an eye-catching subject line

-A solution to a crowded inbox is an eye-catching subject line.
-Only if it was that easy to find the best subject.
+An eye-catching subject line solves a crowded inbox problem.
+But finding the best subject isn’t always easy.
 Don’t leave it to the last minute, and treat it equally important as the copy of the email itself.
 Use emoticons, strong words, instant value, incentives and personalization.
 Remember to keep your content relevant to the subject line.

 Design the email sequence